ttscoff/howzit_old/README.md

 ### Setup

-Howzit relies on there being a file in the current directory with a name that starts with "build" and an extension of `.md`, `.txt`, or `.markdown`.
+Howzit relies on there being a file in the current directory with a name that starts with "build" and an extension of `.md`, `.txt`, or `.markdown`, e.g. `buildnotes.md`.
 This note contains sections such as "Build" and "Deploy" with brief notes about each topic in Markdown (or just plain text) format.

 The sections of the notes are delineated by Markdown headings, level 2 or higher, with the heading being the title of the section.
 I split all of mine apart with h2s.
 For example, a short one from the little website I was working on yesterday: